Nira Dynamics AB

+NIRA Dynamics AB is a Swedish software company specializing in sensor fusion and signal processing for the automotive industry and road intelligence applications.
+Founded in 2001 and headquartered in Linköping, Sweden, the company develops software-based systems that enhance vehicle safety, tire monitoring, and road surface analysis.

-NIRA Dynamics AB is a Swedish company focusing on research and development of signal processing and control systems for the automotive industry.
-It supplies automotive original equipment manufacturers (OEMs) and suppliers in Europe, North America, Latin America, and Asia with its products and systems.
-In 2021, the number of vehicles equipped with NIRA's main product, TPI, exceeded the benchmark of 75,000,000.
+NIRA supplies automotive original equipment manufacturers (OEMs) and suppliers in Europe, North America, Latin America, and Asia.
+Its technologies are deployed in millions of vehicles worldwide and are used by several global automotive manufacturers.
+The company focuses on extracting new functionality from existing vehicle sensors, enabling cost-efficient and scalable solutions without additional hardware.

+One of NIRA’s main products, Tire Pressure Indicator (TPI), a software-based tire pressure monitoring system (TPMS), has been implemented in more than 100 million vehicles globally.

 History

 NIRA was founded in 2001 and is located at Mjärdevi Science Park in Linköping, Sweden.

 During the early period, NIRA Dynamics developed the first two of its products: the anti-spin system NSC and a positioning system MAP.
 NSC received the Volvo Technology Award and until 2004 was featured in the Volvo S40 and V40 models under the name DSA (Dynamic Stability Assistance).
 Since 2007, NSC is in series production and featured in a line of motorcycles from one of the world leading motorcycle manufacturers.

-In 2008, NIRA was presented the European Automotive Chassis Product of the Year Award by Frost & Sullivan for its product TPI.
+In 2008, the company’s Tire Pressure Indicator (TPI) received the Frost & Sullivan European Automotive Chassis Product of the Year Award.

-Since 2014, NIRA has broadened its product portfolio with RSI (Road Surface Information), TGI (Tire Grip Indicator), LWI (Loose Wheel Indicator).

-Since 2017, NIRA has started working in the road maintenance space, where they provide their products Winter Road Insights and Road Health to cities, authorities, road operators and road contractors.
+During the 2010s, NIRA expanded its portfolio to include road surface estimation and tire grip monitoring technologies.
+From 2017, the company began operating in the road maintenance sector, providing road condition data services, including Winter Road Insights and Road Health, to municipalities, road authorities, and infrastructure operators.

-Since 2020, NIRA has been collecting road surface information data from regular passenger vehicles.
-The data is used to improve road safety, by either supporting drivers, assisting vehicles or providing the data to the road maintenance industry.
-In 2020, NIRA launched Road Surface Alerts with the Volkswagen Group, providing slipperiness warnings to drivers.
+Since 2020, NIRA has collected road surface data from connected passenger vehicles to support driver information systems, vehicle functions, and road maintenance planning.
+In 2020, the company launched Road Surface Alerts in collaboration with the Volkswagen Group, enabling vehicles to issue warnings about slippery road conditions.

 NIRA Dynamics holds an ISO 9001:2000 certificate stating that it has efficient and structured processes and tools to manage collaborative development projects in international environments.